miguelpalma/salt-test/README.md

   > Formulas should never be referenced from the main repository, and should be forked to a repo
   > where unintended changes will not take place.

+- Formula `openssh-formula` only allow setup of one `Port`.
+Patch at https://github.com/saltstack-formulas/openssh-formula/blob/master/openssh/files/sshd_config#L51  ???
+- Formula `openssh-formula` does not have `subsystem sftp …` in pillar.
+Patch?